-Shares of Xtrackers Harvest CSI 300 China A-Shares ETF ASHR saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $39.73.
+Xtrackers Harvest CSI 300 China A-Shares ETF ASHR shares experienced unusual options activity on Friday.
+The stock price moved down to $39.36 following the option alert.

 - Expiration Date: 2021-07-16